wycliffepeart/mysql-invoker/readme.md

 **The Invoker instance**

-Create a new instance of mysql invoker and pass at least the minimum required configuration options to it, [see config options  for more information](https://github.com/mysqljs/mysql#connection-options)
+Create a new instance of mysql invoker and pass at least the minimum required configuration options as `object`, [see config options  for more information](https://github.com/mysqljs/mysql#connection-options)

 ```js
 const mysql = new MysqlInvoker( { /** Config Options **/ } );